Mike Baker (CIA officer)

-Michael Baker is an American-British former Central Intelligence Agency officer and security expert, technical advisor for the entertainment industry, TV commentator, and host.
+Michael Baker is an American-British Central Intelligence Agency officer and security expert, technical advisor for the entertainment industry, TV commentator, and host.

 Career

-Baker spent approximately 15 years with the CIA, working as a covert field operations officer specializing in counterterrorism, counternarcotics and counterinsurgency operations.
-After this he retired from government, and went to work in the private sector, serving as CEO of security firm Veritas Global.
+Baker spent approximately 15.5 years with the CIA, working as a covert field operations officer specializing in counterterrorism, counternarcotics and counterinsurgency operations.
+After this, he worked in the private sector as CEO of the business intelligence firm, Portman Square Group, and host of the President's Daily Brief.

 He has worked as a technical advisor in the entertainment industry.
 Baker has appeared on Fox News' Red Eye w/ Tom Shillue, Deadliest Warrior, Spy, Opie & Anthony Show, The Joe Rogan Experience, and The Greg Gutfeld Show.
 He also hosts the television series Black Files Declassified on the Science Channel and Amazon Prime Video.

+In 2022, Baker began hosting a Geopolitical news commentary podcast called "The Presidents Daily Brief", which covers geopolitics and national security related matters in the news, providing a roundup of the days events.
+The name refers to the President's Daily Brief in which the President of the United States is given intelligence updates each morning.